trilitech/tezos-developer-docs/src/pages/baking/risks/index.md

 ## Conclusion

-Being a baker doesn't come without risks but by following the proper precedures one can be confident in baking properly and reaping the rewards of doing so, in addition to being a valuable actor in the Tezos network.
+Being a baker doesn't come without risks but by following the proper procedures one can be confident in baking properly and reaping the rewards of doing so, in addition to being a valuable actor in the Tezos network.